microsoft/hivedscheduler/doc/design/state-machine.md

 __Reserving__: the cell is allocated to an AG, but another AG is still running on the cell (e.g., the first AG is Preempting the running AG).

-Note that the reservation of cells (Reserved and Reserving states) is not necessarily designed for reserving resources for the Preempting AGs.
-In the future we may introduce other reservation features leveraging this mechanism.
+Note that the reservation of cells (Reserved and Reserving states) is not necessarily designed for preemptions (i.e., reserving resources for the Preempting AGs).
+In the future it is possible that we extend this mechanism to support other reservation mechanisms.

 Common cell life cycles:

 Free -> Used -> Free (no preemption involved)

-Free -> Used -> Reserving -> Reserved -> Used -> Free (preemption involved )
+Free -> Used -> Reserving -> Reserved -> Used -> Free (preemption involved)

 ### Events